 • Taste, and season with additional salt and pepper if desired.
 Remove 1½ cups of sauce and set aside for the top and bottom layers.

-• Add the shrimp, scallops, and cod to the skillet with the remaining sauce and cook for 5-6 minutes, or just until seafood begins to turn opaque.
+• Add the shrimp, scallops, and cod to the skillet with the remaining sauce and cook over medium-low heat for 5-6 minutes, or just until seafood begins to turn opaque.
 Note: The seafood doesn't have to be cooked through; it will continue to cook in the oven.
 Remove from the heat and stir in the Parmesan cheese.

 • Combine the mozzarella and Gruyere cheese.
 Set aside.